apostrophecms/docs/docs/guide/technical-overview.md

 ## Directory structure

 There are a few directories and top-level files that are especially important in Apostrophe projects.
-Here is a rough overview of these files and folders you will see in the official boilerplate.
+Here is a rough overview of these files and folders you will see in the official boilerplate, starter-kit-essentials.

 | Folder/File | What is it? |
 | ------ | ------ |